Apetorku/StayGlobal/README.md

-# 🏠 Apartment Rental Platform
+# 🏠 StayGlobal - Premium Apartment Rentals

-A modern apartment rental platform built with React, TypeScript, and Vite.
+StayGlobal is a modern apartment rental platform built with React, TypeScript, and Vite.
+Find and book premium apartments worldwide with secure booking, verified properties, and seamless rental experience.

 ## 🚀 Quick Deploy to Vercel